angulardart/site-angulardart/src/angular/guide/architecture.md

 is a framework for building client applications in HTML and Dart.
-It is published as the [**angular**](https://pub.dartlang.org/packages/angular) package, which (like many other Dart packages) is available via the Pub tool.
+It is published as the [**angular**](https://pub.dartlang.org/packages/angular) package, which is available via the Pub tool.

 You write Angular applications by composing HTML *templates* with Angularized markup, writing *component* classes to manage those templates, adding application logic in *services*, and boxing components and services in *modules*.

 Then you launch the app by *bootstrapping* the _root module_.
 Angular takes over, presenting your app content in a browser and